BirdeeHub/make_minesweeper_tutorial/README.md

 Make sure jdk is added to your path, or run it with the path to the java binary directly.

-Inside the Jar, there is a replica of the app directory. (yes, in a 1/5th of a MB file, that is also a game.)
+Inside the Jar, there is a replica of the app directory. (yes, in a 1/5th of a MB file, that is also a game.
+Most of that is Icon.)

 If you wish to access these files to edit the program, use: